For once this article is in english. I'll make a french version available later this week.

 //Pour une fois, j'ose poster un article en anglais.
 J'en posterais une version française plus tard dans la semaine.
 EDIT:: Done

 As an art lover and enthusiast, there are a few book opportunities you know you don’t want to miss.
 Ever.
 Moebius doing his last big retrospective at the Fondation Cartier was one of them.
 Same goes for a book with a compendium of Vania Zouravliov’s work or James Jean editing a new Process Recess.
-And it doesn’t matter how much those cost, because A/ the book will sell out so fast it’ll make your head spin and B/ If you witness it pulling its head back the sunlight again, you’ll wish it won’t cost 10 times as much as when you could buy it -unfortunately, it most certainly will-.
+And it doesn’t matter how much those cost, because A/ the book will sell out so fast it’ll make your head spin and B/ If you witness it showing its head back the sunlight again, you’ll wish it won’t cost 10 times as much as when you could buy it -unfortunately, it most certainly will-.

-But first and foremost, you’ll regret too often not being able to gaze into that great and chilling art that made you want to buy it in the first place, and learn from it.
+But first and foremost, you’ll regret too often not being able to gaze into that great and chilling art that made you want to buy it in the first place,.
+And learn from it.

 So when I heard the marvelous Jeremy Mann’s Volume One book was in the works, I didn’t even want to think about hesitating.

 I mean, there are artists that are good.
 Some other that are really astounding.
 And then, there are artists you don’t need to know anything about art to enjoy.
 Because their work speaks volumes to your very core.
 Jeremy Mann’s work is of that cloth.
 It has the ability to amaze.
 Watching the paintings, you see the work, the obvious strokes of paint.
 But the genius is, here, the process doesn’t take anything away from the final piece.
 Au contraire, it gives you that precise edge between what’s real and what’s fantasy.
-That just frontier between present enjoyment and fading nostalgia.
+That precise frontier between present enjoyment and fading nostalgia.
 Like you just remember the details without being able to remember the full picture clearly.
 This is what Jeremy Mann does to you soul.

 With a staggering 384 pages, this book embraces the first seven years of the artist’s body of work, spawning on a ten year exhibit run from a first group exhibition in 2005 (« 50/50 show » at the 1300 Gallery in Cleveland Ohio) to his latest « Solo Exhibition » this July at the Pence Gallery in San Francisco, where he is a resident artist.